-As in Year 3 (2015), the Seton Lake gwenis were noticeably smaller than the Anderson Lake gwenis, particularly after Age 2 (median sizes at Age 3 = 192 mm vs. 234 mm, respectively, in Year 4 (2016)).
+As in previous years, the Seton Lake gwenis were noticeably smaller than the Anderson Lake gwenis, particularly after Age 2 (median sizes at Age 3 = 191 mm vs. 232 mm, respectively, as of Year 5 (2017)).
 As reported by the BRGMON-6 program, zooplankton (which is the primary food item for gwenis) were less than half as abundant in Seton Lake than in Anderson Lake (Limnotek 2015).
 This smaller food base coupled with the larger population size in Seton Lake may be important factors contributing to the reduced growth relative to Anderson Lake gwenis.

 As reported previously, the maximum assessed ages (based on scale ageing) were different between the lakes.
-Again in Year 4 (2016), the oldest fish in Seton Lake were Age 3 (and sexually mature) versus Age 4 in Anderson Lake, which is the same as what was reported for BRGMON-6 (Limnotek 2015).
+Again in Year 5 (2017), the oldest fish in Seton Lake were Age 3 (and sexually mature) versus Age 4 in Anderson Lake, which is the same as what was reported for BRGMON-6 (Limnotek 2015).
 Also, the O. nerka juveniles (<180 mm) in the catch from both lakes were likely all gwenis offspring based on size at the time of sampling.

 The majority of the gwenis sampled in Seton Lake during the late September to early October survey were mature and in some stage of spawning readiness (assessed as gravid, ripe, or spent by gently squeezing the belly to express gametes).
 This suggests that spawning in Seton Lake by this species occurs around the time of the annual fish population index sampling, or shortly thereafter.
-Also, at least 90% of mature gwenis in spawning-ready condition were sampled in the bottom-set nets at depths $\geq$ 20 m, and over 30 m horizontal distance from the lake edge.
+Also, at least 90% of mature gwenis in spawning-ready condition were sampled in the bottom-set nets at depths $\geq$ 20 m, and between 30 to 90 m horizontal distance from the lake edge.
 As such, these locations of capture may reflect the spatial distribution of these fish during their spawning period in this lake.

 In Anderson Lake, none of the gwenis were considered spawning-ready (i.e., chrome colouration, tight bellies, no gametes expressed), reflecting the later spawn-timing for this population.
 Morris et al. (2003) estimated gwenis spawning in Anderson Lake to occur during December and January, based on the observation of carcasses on shorelines in January; however, this estimate has not been corroborated by other field studies to-date.
-Also, gwenis adults in Anderson Lake were exclusively in offshore habitats (i.e., >100 m from shore), and either near the surface (0 to 5 m depth) or between 20 and 30 m depth (in the metalimnion layer).
+Also, gwenis in Anderson Lake were almost exclusively either <15 m from shore (i.e., juveniles) or in offshore habitats (i.e., >100 m from shore), and either near the surface (0 to 10 m depth) or between 20 and 30 m depth (in the metalimnion layer).
 These locations likely reflected the spatial distribution associated with rearing and feeding at the time of the survey in this lake.
-Other than for spawning, gwenis are generally a pelagic species that migrates above and below the thermocline (i.e., vertical movements among the thermal layers) between night and day periods for the purposes of feeding.
+Other than for spawning or early rearing as juveniles, gwenis are generally a pelagic species that migrates above and below the thermocline (i.e., vertical movements among the thermal layers) between night and day periods for the purposes of feeding.

 Different spawn timing has also been documented for the two populations of sockeye (i.e., Gates Creek and Portage Creek runs) in the Seton/Anderson watershed.
-We wonder if the differences in apparent spawn timing for the resident gwenis populations in each lake could be related to the differential spawn timing of their respective parent populations of sockeye.
-However, Gates Creek sockeye that rear in Anderson Lake spawn approx. 1.5 months earlier than Portage Creek sockeye that presumably rear in Seton Lake.
-On the other hand, it's also possible that the spawn timing difference reflects localized adaptations to differing habitat conditions among the two lakes.
-At this point, none of the data currently available from the BRGMON-8 program would be able to address this, and sorting out the specific causes for the different spawn timing may not be necessary for meeting the objectives of this monitoring program.
+Differences in apparent spawn timing for the resident gwenis populations in each lake could be related to the differential spawn timing of their respective parent populations of sockeye.
+However, Gates Creek sockeye that rear in both Seton and Anderson lakes spawn approx. 1.5 months earlier than Portage Creek sockeye that apparently rear only in Seton Lake (Limnotek 2016).